 Wildfire emergency updates and support

-Updates on the spring 2023 wildfires (in Halifax Regional Municipality and Shelburne, Yarmouth), support and recovery information.
+Updates about wildfires in Nova Scotia and support and recovery information.

 Highlights